Yssouf Koné: Early career

-Koné was born on 19 February 1982 in Korhogo, Ivory Coast, starting to play senior level football in 2002 at Moroccan side, Raja Casablanca, winning the 2003–04 Botola title.
-In 2004 he had a spell at Qingdao Hailifeng, making 16 appearances in the Chinese Super League, scoring once.
+Koné was born on 19 February 1982 in Korhogo, Ivory Coast and began playing senior-level football in 2002 at Moroccan side, Raja Casablanca, winning the 2003–04 Botola title.
+In 2004 he had a spell at Qingdao Hailifeng, making 16 appearances and scoring once in the Chinese Super League.
 Afterwards he came back to Raja, winning the 2004–05 Moroccan Throne Cup.
 In 2005 he went to play for Olympic Safi, also in Morocco.

 Rosenborg

-In 2006, Koné signed with Rosenborg, making his debut in European competitions by playing in both legs of the 4–1 aggregate loss to Zenit Saint Petersburg from the sixteenths-finals of the 2005–06 UEFA Cup.
-He made his Tippeligaen debut on 9 April 2006 when coach Per-Mathias Høgmo sent him on the field to replace Thorstein Helstad in the 68th minute of a 3–3 away draw against Lillestrøm.
-He scored his first goal on 23 July in a 2–1 away loss to IK Start.
-He netted a total of three goals in 16 matches until the end of the season as the team won the championship.
+In 2006, Koné signed with Rosenborg, making his debut in European competitions by playing in both legs of the 4–1 aggregate loss to Zenit Saint Petersburg in the round of 32 of the 2005–06 UEFA Cup.
+He made his Tippeligaen debut on 9 April 2006 when coach Per-Mathias Høgmo sent him to replace Thorstein Helstad in the 68th minute of a 3–3 away draw against Lillestrøm.
+Koné scored his first goal on 23 July in a 2–1 away loss to IK Start.
+He netted a total of three goals in 16 matches until the end of the season, as the team won the championship.

 Koné started to play more often in the following season as Daniel Braaten was sold to Bolton Wanderers.
 He helped The Troll Children eliminate Zhenis and Tampere United in the 2007–08 Champions League qualifying rounds, netting four goals against the first and two against the latter.
-Thus the club reached the group stage where he played in all six games, starting with a 1–1 home draw against Chelsea and scored two goals in a win over Valencia and a loss to Schalke 04.
-As they finished third in the group, the team qualified to the sixteenths-finals of the UEFA Cup where they were defeated 3–1 on aggregate by Fiorentina, Koné netting his side's goal.
-He helped Rosenborg win the 2008 Intertoto Cup, eliminating Ekranas against whom he scored three goals and NAC Breda.
+Thus the club reached the group stage where he played in all six games, starting with a 1–1 home draw against Chelsea, and scored two goals in a win over Valencia and a loss to Schalke 04.
+As they finished third in the group, the team qualified to the UEFA Cup round of 32, where they were defeated 3–1 on aggregate by Fiorentina, Koné netting his side's goal.
+Subsequently, he helped Rosenborg win the 2008 Intertoto Cup, eliminating Ekranas, against whom he scored three goals, and NAC Breda.